ShabiniRajadas/password_generator/README.md

-# Random Password Generator
+# Password Generator
-The Random Password Generator gem is a simple utility for generating random passwords within your Rails applications.
+The Password Generator gem is a simple utility for generating random passwords within your Rails applications.
 It provides a convenient helper method that allows you to easily incorporate randomly generated passwords into your views.
-This can be particularly useful when creating user accounts, resetting passwords, or generating temporary access credentials.
+This can be particularly useful when creating user accounts, resetting passwords, or generating temporary access credentials and also adding them in your email templates.

 ## Features